simonheimlicher/heimlicher.com/content/leadership/powerful-patty-mccord/index.md

 lastmod: "2023-04-25T11:59:19.238Z"
 series:
 - Culture
-subtitle: Building a culture of freedom and responsibility
-supertitle: Patty McCord
 tags:
 - Leadership
 - Talent
-title: Powerful
 ---

 How does a startup become a corporate behemoth with layers of policies, processes, and rules?
 It happens one mishap at a time if that event is seen as a mistake that is never to be made again.
 In her book *Powerful*, Patty McCord lays out her account of how Netflix almost got an expense policy – but avoided that path and instead relied on a no-rules culture.